sagarbuddhic/questions/README.md

 **Refresh Table specific row**

 Create seperate component for rows.
 Use PureComponents or React.Memo to render only when props changes.
 Re-render will only happen for rows with value change.

-## Microfrontend

-exposes, remote, webpackmodulefederation plugin, webpack config file. each MFE handles their own routes and parent routes in defined in host. each app with its own docker containers, ECS handles containers. nginx routing can be configured to each container.

-routing in MFE

-passing props in MFE

 ## Microservices